 TX and RX Buffer Memory Status

-You can check the total capacity of the buffer with the sock.rxbuffsize property.
-You can also find out how much data the RX buffer currently contains with the sock.rxlen property.
-From these two data, you can easily deduce how much free space you have in the RX buffer — even though this isn't such a useful datum (that's one of the reasons there is no explicit property for it).
+You can check the total capacity of the buffer with the sock.rxbuffsize read-only property.
+You can also find out how much data the RX buffer currently contains with the sock.rxlen read-only property.
+From these two properties, you can easily deduce how much free space you have in the RX buffer — even though this isn't such a useful datum (that's one of the reasons why there is no explicit property for it).

 Sometimes you need to clear the RX buffer without actually extracting the data.
-In such cases the sock.rxclear comes in handy.
+In such cases, the sock.rxclear method comes in handy.

-The TX buffer has two "data length" properties: sock.txlen and sock.newtxlen.
-The txlen property returns the total amount of data waiting to be sent from the buffer.
-The newtxlen property returns the amount of data which has entered the buffer, but has not yet been committed for sending (you commit the data by using the sock.send method).
+The TX buffer has two "data length" read-only properties: sock.txlen and sock.newtxlen.
+The sock.txlen property returns the total amount of data waiting to be sent from the buffer.
+The sock.newtxlen property returns the amount of data that has entered the buffer, but has not yet been committed for sending (you commit the data by using the sock.send method).
 For UDP, this is basically the length of UDP datagram being created.

 When you want to clear the TX buffer without sending anything, use the sock.txclear method.
-Notice, however, that this will only work when the network connection is closed (sock.statesimple= PL_SSTS_CLOSED).
+Note, however, that this will only work when the network connection is closed (sock.statesimple = PL_SSTS_CLOSED).